Israel says it has killed another high-ranking Hezbollah official in an airstrike

 The military said Nabil Kaouk, the deputy head of Hezbollah's Central Council, was killed on Saturday.
 There was no immediate comment from Hezbollah, and it was not known where the strike took place.

-Several senior Hezbollah commanders have been killed in Israeli strikes in recent weeks, including founding members of the group who had evaded death or detention for decades and were close to Nasrallah himself.
+If confirmed, he would be the seventh senior Hezbollah leader slain in Israeli strikes in a little over a week, including founding members who had evaded death or detention for decades.
+The Israeli military said it carried out another targeted strike on Beirut later on Sunday, with details to follow.

+Hezbollah meanwhile confirmed that one of the seven, Ali Karaki, died in Friday's strike that killed Nasrallah.
+The Israeli military had earlier said that Karaki was killed in the airstrike, which targeted an underground compound in Beirut where Nasrallah and other senior Hezbollah figures were meeting.

 Hezbollah has also been targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
 A wave of Israeli airstrikes across large parts of Lebanon has killed at least 1,030 people — including 156 women and 87 children — in less than two weeks, according to Lebanon's Health Ministry.